-The next year, he was allegedly sued by a women for purportedly giving her an explicitly transmitted illness (STD).
-His increasing issues did not stop here, he was investigated and examined for drug movement related to a cousin.
+The next year, he was allegedly sued by a woman for purportedly giving her an explicitly transmitted illness (STD).
+His increasing issues did not stop here, he was investigated and examined for drug movement-related his cousin.

-The raid struck and uncovered a dug of dog-fighting battling scene that revealed various harmed animals.
+Later, a raid was struck by the police which uncovered a dug of a dog-fighting battling scene that revealed various harmed animals.
 The US District Judge sentenced Vick to 23 months imprisonment.